 - ¼ cup rice vinegar unseasoned, plain

-- ¼ cup maple syrup or sugar, honey
+- ¼ cup honey or sugar, agave

 - ¼ cup soy sauce or tamari for gluten-free, coconut aminos for soy free